Skip to main content

 Who uses it

 The INZ 1198 form is for individuals applying for a Partner of a New Zealander Resident Visa, allowing them to live, work, and study in New Zealand indefinitely.
 It is intended for those who have a partner who is a New Zealand citizen or resident.
 Applicants must be living with their partner in a genuine and stable relationship for at least 12 months and have their visa application supported by their partner.
-Additionally, applicants must meet other requirements of this visa, including providing evidence of their relationship and proof of their partner's New Zealand citizenship or residency.
+Additionally, the partner may need to provide evidence of their New Zealand citizenship or residency, and a completed Partnership Support Form for Residence.
+This form is used by applicants filing with INZ to demonstrate their relationship and meet the requirements of this visa.

 When it is used